omniaperta/EyeSoftPAS/README.md

 EyeSoftPAS
 ==========
-This module has not stable releases
+This module has no stable releases